 I need to find a location for Mrs. Stewart's bluing in Waco, Texas.

-Where can I find liquid bluing in Modesto?
+Where can I find bluing for laundry?